codacy-badger/traco.nodejs.webapi/README.md

 ## Finished

+ - [x] Extend all `db-Scripts` with the `-v Vars-file` Option and a better view in the cmd.
+ - [x] Extend the `importdb.bat` and `exportdb.bat` with an option like `-v filename` to import a database configuration from a file.
+This is important, because then i can save multiple configuration und doesn't have change the main `MySQLVars.bat`.
+I can configure one `Vars.bat` per maintained Server/Database.
  - [x] New `dbhandler.fetch()` function with safe @0, @1... insert into dbcurser
  - [x] Create JSDoc Information for `dbhandler.js`
  - [x] Prototype `array.js` rebuild to modul